Nicholas Jagels (he/him)

 Integrative Counsellor and Psychotherapist in Hertford, Hertfordshire, SG14

 I provide a safe, gentle and non judgemental space to talk.
-As an integrative counsellor, I accept that as individuals we are all unique and have different needs when seeking therapy and support.
+As an integrative counsellor who specialises in depression, anxiety, addiction, trauma, LGBTQ+ support, self-esteem and confidence.
+I accept that as individuals we are all unique and have different needs when seeking therapy and support.
 I believe that it is ultimately the relationship between the client and therapist that is fundamental for a trusting, understanding and safe therapeutic alliance and this allows for the opportunity to explore your feelings, emotions, relationships, ways of thinking and patterns of behaviour.

 I provide counselling and psychotherapy in: